Universal Design in Housing

 Universal Housing Design Guidelines from Landcom

 Front cover of the Landcom universal design Guidelines showing a woman at a front door holding a small girl and holding a boy close to her side.
 Universal housing design guidelines.The Landcom Universal Housing Design Guidelines were published in 2008, but the information is as relevant today as it was when first published.
-The designs were well researched and there are sample plans for all types of dwellings.
+The designs are well researched with sample plans for all types of dwellings.
 The design process included costing the features.
-They found that if these features are considered at the outset of the design, the additional cost is minimal.
+Any additional cost was found to be minimal if these features are considered at the outset of the design.

 2023 Update: Many of the features in these guidelines are in the National Construction Code and will take effect from October 2023.
-Most jurisdictions have agreed to adopt the Livable Housing Design Standard.
-As of December 2022 NSW, and WA said they will delay their adoption.
+Most jurisdictions have agreed to adopt the Livable Housing Design Standard but are yet to do so.
+Queensland, ACT and Victoria were the first adopters.

 Note: the Landcom Guidelines are difficult to find on the Landcom website.
-They have been archived in Trove (The National Library of Australia).
+They are archived in Trove (The National Library of Australia).
+The housing guidelines were part of a suite of guidelines that aim for liveable neighbourhoods.